TheDevYellowy/dsb.js/README.md

 ## About

-dsb is a [Node.js](https://nodejs.org) module that allows user accounts to interact with the discord api
+dsb is a [Node.js](https://nodejs.org) module that allows user and bot accounts to interact with the discord api

 <strong>I am in no way responsible for what happens to your account.
 What you do is on you!</strong>